 detect micro-formats [related to smart-widgets]

-detect the most common free texts (especially: times and dates), and allow inline viewing of calendar schedule for that time, or contact information for a know contact in your address book etc.
+detect the most common free texts (especially: times and dates), and allow inline viewing of calendar schedules for that time, or contact information for a known contact in your address book etc.

 improved support for drag-n-drop as well as copy-paste of many data types: mail data, events, tasks, contacts

 Support the use case where a mail arrives only to give you a notification and a link.
 Allow Thunderbird to go grab the relevant data from that link and put it back into a message for convenient reading and archiving.

 This is enabling the global data stream to be inside Thunderbird without much knowledge about the external forums etc. The feature will require some technical knowledge at least at first, but recipes on how to get data for various sources could later be created and shared by power users.

 Add real support to import/export profiles, or single accounts.
 Look at the import/export tools add-on for inspiration.

 Further email data exports through filter actions: tracked in bug 1664171